adriculous/language-translator-app/README.md

 # Language Translator App
-My second Python project built as a class project provided by [Skillcrush](https://skillcrush.com).

-The app contains the following:
-- Basic Spanish and French translations
+A simple and quick Spanish and French language translator app.
+Enter an English word and translations in Spanish and French will be displayed all at once.

+### Features and Skills
+- [Remi Library](https://www.remigui.com/) for [GUI](https://docs.python.org/3/faq/gui.html) - it converts Python code into HTML
-- Translations complied in a CSV file
+- Translations stored in CSV format
-- GUI module using the Remi Library
+- Custom classes and methods

-### See it in action!
+**See it in action!** [repl](https://repl.it/@adriculous/Language-Translator-with-GUI).
-See this app in action and play around with it by checking out the [repl](https://repl.it/@adriculous/Language-Translator-with-GUI).

 ### Future Plans
 I'm currently refreshing and re-learning Japanese again, plus I also have a native language (Tagalog).
 When time permits, I also plan on adding Japanese and Tagalog translations along with the Spanish and French already defaulted on this project, as part of my Python app development practice.